trizen/raku-rosettacode/programming_tasks/P/Parallel_calculations.md

 ```

-The line with the <tt>for</tt> loop is just setting up a bunch of lazy lists, one for each number to be factored, but doesn't actually do any of the work of factoring.
+The line with the `for` loop is just setting up a bunch of lazy lists, one for each number to be factored, but doesn't actually do any of the work of factoring.
 Most of the parallelizing work is done by the hyperoperators that demand the first value from each of the factories' lists, then builds (again in parallel) the pairs associating each first value with its original value.
-The <tt>[max]</tt> reduction finds the pair with the largest key, from which we can easily extract the greatest minimum factor candidate, and then refactor it completely.
+The `[max]` reduction finds the pair with the largest key, from which we can easily extract the greatest minimum factor candidate, and then refactor it completely.